nwj/nwj.sh/content/til.md

 In modern usage, the word "nostalgia" generally means "yearning for the past".
 But when it was coined, the meaning was narrower and specifically referred to homesickness.
 Thus the Greek roots νόστος (nóstos, "homecoming") and ἄλγος (álgos, "pain, ache").
 At the time, this was meant quite literally as [a medical condition that specifically afflicted the Swiss](https://en.wikipedia.org/wiki/Nostalgia#As_a_medical_condition), with symptoms including fever, stomach pain, and death.

+### History

+The research leading to the successful development of oral contraceptives was almost entirely funded by donations from a single person - [Katherine McCormick](https://en.wikipedia.org/wiki/Katharine_McCormick#Philanthropist), heiress to a substantial portion of the McCormick combine harvester fortune.

+The [demon core](https://en.wikipedia.org/wiki/Demon_core) was a sphere of plutonium, originally developed by the Manhattan Project as a fissile core for an atomic bomb, but subsequently repurposed as a test device.
+It was involved in two fatal accidents where physicists working with the core were killed by radiation bursts.

 ### Places

 [Marble Hill](https://en.wikipedia.org/wiki/Marble_Hill,_Manhattan#Separation_from_Manhattan_Island) is a neighborhood in New York City that is legally part of the borough of Manhattan, but is not located on the island of Manhattan.
 Originally at the northern tip of the island, the neighborhood was separated from Manhattan in 1895 by the construction of the Harlem Ship Canal.
 In 1914, the part of the Harlem River that ran along the north of Marble Hill was filled in, so the neighborhood is now directly connected to the Bronx.